Emeritus Professor Annabelle Duncan

-Emeritus Professor Annabelle Dunca is a Microbial Ecologist by training, who was educated at Otago University in New Zealand, La Trobe University, and Monash University.
-She has completed a Senior Executive Management Course at Harvard University as well as the Director’s course and the Advanced Diploma from the Australian Institute of Company Directors.
-She spent 16 years working for CSIRO, initially as a research scientist, later in science management, and was the Chief of CSIRO Molecular Science for 6 years.
-During this time she leads the Division, she oversaw the spinning out of six start-up companies.
+Emeritus Professor Annabelle Duncan is a Microbial Ecologist by training, who was educated at Otago University in New Zealand, La Trobe University, and Monash University.
+She has completed a Senior Executive Management course at Harvard University as well as the Director’s course and the Advanced Diploma from the Australian Institute of Company Directors.
+She worked sixteen years at CSIRO, initially as a research scientist and later in science management.
+As the Chief of CSIRO Molecular Science for six years, she supervised the spin-off of six start-up companies.

-From 2005–2007 she was Deputy Director and Chief Operating Officer of the Bio21 Institute at the University of Melbourne and from 2007–2010 was Executive Director, Science Collaboration at the Biosciences Research Centre, a joint venture between La Trobe University and Victorian Department of Primary Industries.
+From 2005–2007 she was Deputy Director and Chief Operating Officer of the Bio21 Institute at the University of Melbourne.
+From 2007–2010 she was the Executive Director, Science Collaboration at the Biosciences Research Centre, a joint venture between La Trobe University and the Victorian Department of Primary Industries.

-Professor Duncan joined the University of New England in late 2010, initially as Deputy Vice-Chancellor (Research).
-She later became Deputy Vice-Chancellor and in late 2014 she was appointed Vice-Chancellor of the University, serving in this role until mid-2019.
+Emeritus Professor Duncan joined the University of New England in late 2010, initially as Deputy Vice-Chancellor (Research).
+She later became the Deputy Vice-Chancellor and in late 2014 was appointed the Vice-Chancellor, serving in this role until mid-2019.

-She currently serves as a non-executive director on boards, Chairs the NSW Physical Sciences Fund
+She currently serves as a non-executive director on boards and chairs the NSW Physical Sciences Fund.